trskop/command-wrapper/man/command-wrapper-config.1.md

 :   Edit configuration file.
 If *SUBCOMMAND* is specified then configuration
     file for that *SUBCOMMAND* is modified instead, and if `--global` then toolset configuration file is opened.

-\--init \--toolset=*NAME*
-:   Initialise a new toolset *NAME*.
-It will create symbolic link to Command
-    Wrapper executable named *NAME*, initial configuration, and directory for its subcommands.

-\--help, -h
-:   Display help information and exit.
-Same as `TOOLSET_COMMAND help config`.

 *EXPRESSION*
 :   Dhall expression that either queries or updates configuration, depending